British business lobby group says Heathrow expansion delay hurts the economy

 A government-appointed commission said in July it preferred the plan for a new runway at Heathrow over the extension of Heathrow's existing northern runway or building a second runway at London Gatwick.

-Heathrow, which is operating at full capacity, says a new runway would add 100 billion pounds ($150 billion) to the economy and more than 120,000 new jobs.
+Heathrow, which is operating at full capacity, says a new runway would add 100 billion pounds to the economy and more than 120,000 new jobs.

 "We really need a decision on airport capacity, it's urgent and it's not optional," said Fairbairn.